Intent Statement and School Vision

 Whole School Intent Statement

-William Bellamy Primary School has a core principle of Nurture and this is evident through our core values of respect, equality, ambition, compassion, resilience, confidence and curiosity.
-The core Nurture Principle and core values underpin all we do.
+William Bellamy Primary School hold core values of respect, equality, ambition, compassion, resilience, confidence and curiosity.
 We aim to ensure that pupils leave our school with a clear understanding of these values and how to demonstrate them throughout their lives.
-We enable pupils to develop these skills by ensuring that Nurture is at the forefront of everything we do.
-We believe that pupils’ emotional and social development is essential for them to progress academically.
 The school invests in this through the implementation of Unicef’s Rights Respecting award, whole school Boxall profiles and significant Nurture and Inclusion provision.
 These values underpin the curriculum, which has been designed to be ambitious, authentic, and relevant and to inspire enthusiasm for learning.
 Making learning memorable and rich allows pupils to fully embed the knowledge and skills to allow maximum progress and to support pupil well-being and happiness.

 We provide first hand learning experiences that allow pupils to develop interpersonal skills, spark curiosity and build resilience.
 We celebrate our school identity and diversity through the unique experiences that our curriculum provides.
 We have developed a rich and varied menu of enhancement opportunities to engage learning and recognise individuality and build a sense of community.
 We ensure that we challenge misconceptions of pupils who belong to different groups due to their ethnic identity, religious beliefs, personal/gender identity, disability and/or sexuality and empower pupils to realise that there long term aspirations are not limited.

 William Bellamy Primary School provides a highly inclusive environment where learners enjoy their education.
 Pupils at all levels are helped to achieve their potential.
-Those who are most able are challenged, encouraging to expand and deepen their skills and knowledge through varied curriculum opportunities.
+Those who are most able are challenged, and given opportunities to expand and deepen their skills and knowledge through a varied curriculum.
 Those who find learning more difficult are encouraged and given targeted support to embed skills, to develop at their own pace and to learn in a style that best suits their individual needs.
 This approach provides pupils’ opportunities to build resilience and learn without limits.
-William Bellamy Primary School never puts a ceiling on learning and all are encouraged to show their resilience, ambition and confidence by pushing boundaries.
+William Bellamy Primary School never puts a ceiling on learning and all are supported to show their resilience, ambition and confidence by pushing boundaries.

 William Bellamy Primary Schools focus on nurture extends to all staff.
 We believe that in order for pupils to feel safe and have the best learning we need a stable, happy, productive and proactive staff.
 In order to achieve this staff are supported to be their very best through appropriate professional development, meaningful monitoring and appropriate challenge.
 The school invests in wellbeing, mental health support and a leadership team that are open and value all school colleagues.